-Submitted by Carrie Chase
+Submitted by Marnie Walsh

 This story was submitted via the Share Your Stories form.
 You can share your Girl Scout moments too.